zerubeus/Betaseries-Android/readme.md

 ## Installation

+- You can download the App (APK) from this ----> [LINK](https://drive.google.com/file/d/0B6R1MuyxwurbbVlmX3ZLNXExVUk/view?usp=sharing)

 - Git clone this repo
 - import it in Android studio and let Gradle do the job for you :)